Albert Ingham

 Albert Edward Ingham (3 April 1900 – 6 September 1967) was an English mathematician.

 Early life and education

 Ingham was born in Northampton.
-He went to Stafford Grammar School and began his studies at Trinity College, Cambridge in January 1919 after service in the British Army in World War I. Ingham received a distinction as a Wrangler in the Mathematical Tripos at Cambridge.
+He went to King Edward VI Grammar School in Stafford and began his studies at Trinity College, Cambridge in January 1919 after service in the British Army in World War I. Ingham received a distinction as a Wrangler in the Mathematical Tripos at Cambridge.
 He was elected a fellow of Trinity in 1922.
 He also received an 1851 Research Fellowship.

 Academic career

-Ingham was appointed a Reader at the University of Leeds in 1926 and returned to Cambridge as a fellow of King's College and lecturer in 1930.
+Ingham was appointed a reader at the University of Leeds in 1926 and returned to Cambridge as a fellow of King's College and lecturer in 1930.
 Ingham was appointed after the death of Frank Ramsey.

 Ingham supervised the PhDs of C. Brian Haselgrove, Wolfgang Fuchs and Christopher Hooley.